danemacmillan/canadasmotorcycletest/README.md

 handling asynchronous requests.

 - The side panel was designed to follow the user on screen, so that the prices are always in view.
 This is a great UX pattern for shopping carts.
+In addition, the grand total will "pop," as a nice UX touch to subtly draw focus to the most important piece of data that changed.

 - The UI was designed to be very fresh feeling, spacious, and generally easy to look at.
 In addition, the markup is written very semantically, so that users